michowski/flexible-gs/README.md

 ```HTML
 <div class="col-auto"></div>
 ```
-When there are both regular columns and `col-auto` columns, the latter ones have all equal width.
-It's the space inside row not taken by regular columns and dividen by amount of `col-auto` columns.
-Pretty intuitive and very powerful for creating custom design.
+When there are both regular columns and `col-auto` columns inside one row, the latter ones have all equal width and fill the space not taken by regular columns (by regular we mean those with fixed width, not auto).
-**Worth noting!**
 ### Irregular columns aka generic columns
 Sometimes you may want to make column width independent of grid system:
 ```HTML